eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

     }
 }
 ```
-When you use a standard collection we don't always need to create a custom type for `IteratorProtocol`.
-The thing is that array already conforms to `MutableCollection` protocol. `MutableCollection` is a derivative of `Collection` and `Collection` is a derivative of `Sequence` protocol.
-That means we already have conformance to `Sequence` protocol for our arrays, and we can make a method call for `makeIterator` method and get the "default" iterator which can then be used to get the next element in a sequence.
+When we use a standard collection, we don't always need to create a custom type for `IteratorProtocol`.
+The thing is that array type already conforms to `MutableCollection` protocol. `MutableCollection` is a derivative of `Collection` and `Collection` is a derivative of `Sequence` protocol.

+That means we already have conformance to `Sequence` protocol for our array, and we can make a method call for `makeIterator` method and get the "default" iterator which can then be used to get the next element in a sequence.
 Then we simply wrapped the iteration logic into `AnyIterator` of type `Book` and returned it. `AnyIterator` is simply a type-erased iterator for current sequence.

 Please note that it may not always be the case: we may have a [Linked List](https://github.com/jVirus/swift-algorithms-data-structs/blob/master/Data%20Structures.playground/Pages/Linked%20List.xcplaygroundpage/Contents.swift), or we may want to add iteration logic to our [Binary Search Tree](https://github.com/jVirus/swift-algorithms-data-structs/blob/master/Data%20Structures.playground/Pages/BinarySearchTree.xcplaygroundpage/Contents.swift) data structures.

 ## Conclusion
 When you have a type that needs to be accessed and processed in a loop, use `Iterator` pattern.
 It hides the type's underlying representation and creates logic for accessing and traversing elements.
-The implementation in Swift is pretty straightforward, all you need to understand is how to use a couple of building blocks such as `IteratorProtocol` and `Sequence` type.
-For more advanced usages take a look at `Collection` protocol that also adds index subscripting capability.
+The implementation in Swift is pretty straightforward, all you need to understand is how to use a couple of building blocks such as `IteratorProtocol` and `Sequence` protocols.
+For more advanced usages take a look at `Collection` protocol, that adds index subscripting capability and futher extends iteration capabilites.